TRADING CRITIQUE LOGO

 • EU (EEA): Revolut Securities Europe UAB is regulated by the Bank of Lithuania.
 Crypto services operate under MiCA via CySEC.

 • Singapore: Revolut Securities Singapore Pte.
-Ltd is regulated by MAS for securities trading.
+MAS regulates Ltd for securities trading.

 Revolut brokerage security measures

-• Account and access: Two-factor authentication, biometrics, strong passwords, device control.
+• Account and access: Two-factor authentication, biometrics, strong passwords, and device control.

 • Payments and transfers: Virtual/disposable cards, real-time alerts, fraud detection, 3D Secure, encrypted transactions, AML compliance.